Amish way of life: Music

 Amish music is primarily German in origin, including ancient singing styles not found anywhere in Europe.
 Sacred music originates from modern hymns derived from the Pennsylvania Dutch culture.

 Singing is a major part of Amish churches and some songs take over fifteen minutes to sing.
-"Lob Lied" is a well known Amish song.
+"Lob Lied" is a well-known Amish song.
 It is always the second song sung at an Amish church service and is often sung at Amish weddings.

 Older Amish hymns are monophonic, without meter, and feature drawn-out tones with slowly articulated ornamentation.
 Pennsylvania spirituals are more contemporary and include a wide variety of influences.
 Although a few Amish learn to play traditional instruments such as the harmonica or the accordion, instruments are not played in public.
 Thus, singing is usually unaccompanied.

 "Sings" or "Singings" are attended by young people approaching marriage-age.
 They are usually held in barns on a Sunday evening after a worship service and are an essential element in Amish courting practices as the young participants are encouraged to engage in social discourse between songs.

 While singing in church is in German, singing outside of the church is more often in English than in Pennsylvania German, even though the Amish know many traditional worldly Pennsylvania German songs.
 The most popular performer of worldly Pennsylvania German songs is John Schmid, who is also very popular among the Amish.

 Transport

-Amish people are more likely to die in traffic accidents when modern vehicles driven by non-Amish collide with the slower horse-drawn Amish buggies.
+Amish people are more likely to die in traffic accidents when motor vehicles collide with the slower horse-drawn Amish buggies.
 In Pennsylvania between 2003 and 2013, over 600 buggy accidents took place.
 Levi Shetler, of the conservative Swartzentruber Amish, was reported to have been involved in fourteen crashes by the age of 54, with one fatality.
-Direct causes of these crashes range from cars using headlights that blind passengers and horse, to recklessness or texting by drivers of motorized vehicles.
+The usual crash is during daylight on straight roadways with no adverse weather conditions, with a cause of "following too closely", resulting in a rear-end crash to the buggy.